bsnes-emu/bsnes/docs/guides/import.md

 **Note:**
-For co-processor chips with multiple firmware files, you must put the "program" file before the "data" file.
+For co-processor chips with multiple firmware files, always put the "program" file before the "data" file.

 Wikipedia [lists which Super Famicom games use which co-processors][wpec], although not all co-processors require separate firmware.